 Could, as some fear, the trend spell extinction for Ursus martimus?

 For two of the country’s premiere polar bear researchers—wildlife biologists KARYN RODE ’99 MS, ’05 PhD, and DAVID C. DOUGLAS ’86 MS, both of whom work for the U.S. Geological Survey’s Alaska Science Center—the answer is a decided “No.”

 But neither is the future rosy for the animals, according to Douglas, who uses satellite tracking to monitor their … » More …

 “It is impossible to imagine a world-class university without an arboretum.
 It reconnects you to the earth and is an important place for a university community to find peace and balance in a high-stress environment.
 Im particularly proud that this arboretum will be part of the legacy that my administration will leave for Washington State University, its faculty, students, alumni, and friends, and all those who value the joys of nature.”

 Phase 1 of the Washington State University Arboretum and Wildlife Conservation Center project celebrates the first peoples of the region and the striking Palouse prairie landscape … » More …

 Over the coming years, 170 acres east of Airport Road in Pullman will be transformed into an arboretum, which will include a new bear center, a biodiversity center, a gathering circle, and a series of walking trails and gardens.

 The land fits neatly amidst the WSU Organic Farm, USDA research plots, and College of Veterinary Medicine facilities.
 While the project is still in its infancy, many pieces are falling into place to make it happen.

 By mid-July, the first trails were visible, tiny paths of hot pink flags climbing up and around the hills.
-A grand opening is loosely planned for fall 2011, but that … » More …
+A grand opening is loosely planned for fall 2011, but … » More …

 In normal times, Europe's brown bears live in a state of happy